 The latte’s past is a bit murky, and no one can say for sure what individual created it.
 However, the term “caffe latte” first appears in an 1867 essay by William Dean Howell.

 The latte is similar to the French “cafe au lait,” coffee brewed with hot milk.
+Here’s more about ordering coffee in France.

 Here’s how to order coffee in Italy.